DeguSec/R-AI/README.md

 You also need a Mongo DB server: https://www.mongodb.com/

+You also need to install `curl` if it is not in your `$PATH`.
+If you're on Linux, you most certantly have `curl`.
+If you're using Windows 10 1803 or later, you already have `curl`.
+The easiest way to install `curl` is through downloading Git for Windows: https://git-scm.com/

 ### Secrets
 You need:
   - your own Discord bot token, so make a test bot for your account: https://discord.com/developers/applications.